nyc-crh/site/content/gallery/viva-harlem-u.md

 closeRdImg:
 closeRdLink:
 eventname: City College students occupy campus to call for reforms in admissions and curriculum.
-caption: City College students hold signs supporting a student strike, after several months of organizing for changes in curriculum and admissions there and on other City University of New York campuses.
+caption: City College students held signs supporting a student strike, after several months of organizing for changes in curriculum and admissions there and on other City University of New York campuses.
 archive_source: City College Archives
 source_link:
 copyright: Under copyright.
 Used with permission.
 Courtesy of the City College Archives.